richardgill/issue-template-check/docs/typescript-client/transaction.md

 The Xata transactions API be thought of as a way to wrap our existing insert, update, and delete operations into a single operation.
 The options for each operation are almost identical to their non-transactional counterparts.

-We'll start by taking a look at a look at a full request-response, and then we'll step into each operation and it's options.
+We'll start by taking a look at a full request-response, and then we'll step into each operation and its options.

 ````ts|json
   ```ts